 Programmatic retrieval of secrets

-You can store and retrieve secrets using the AWS Secrets Manager console, AWS SDK, AWS CLI, or AWS CloudFormation.
+You can store and retrieve secrets using the Amazon Secrets Manager console, Amazon SDK, Amazon CLI, or Amazon CloudFormation.
 To retrieve secrets, you simply replace plaintext secrets in your applications with code to pull in those secrets programmatically using the Secrets Manager APIs.
 Secrets Manager provides code samples to call Secrets Manager APIs, also available on the Secrets Manager Resources page.
-You can configure Amazon Virtual Private Cloud (VPC) endpoints to keep traffic between your VPC and Secrets Manager within the AWS network.
+You can configure Amazon Virtual Private Cloud (VPC) endpoints to keep traffic between your VPC and Secrets Manager within the Amazon Web Services network.
 You can also use Secrets Manager client-side caching libraries to improve the availability and reduce the latency of using your secrets.

 Audit and monitor secrets usage

-AWS Secrets Manager enables you to audit and monitor secrets through integration with AWS logging, monitoring, and notification services.
-For example, after enabling AWS CloudTrail for an AWS region, you can audit when a secret is stored or rotated by viewing AWS CloudTrail logs.
+Amazon Secrets Manager enables you to audit and monitor secrets through integration with Amazon Web Services logging, monitoring, and notification services.
+For example, after enabling Amazon CloudTrail for an Amazon region, you can audit when a secret is stored or rotated by viewing Amazon Web Services CloudTrail logs.
 Similarly, you can configure Amazon CloudWatch to receive email messages using Amazon Simple Notification Service when secrets remain unused for a period, or you can configure Amazon CloudWatch Events to receive push notifications when Secrets Manager rotates your secrets.